How to future proof your rental business from big changes like EPC regulations

 Landlord Tenant Law

 As of 2020, all rental properties with active tenancies need an up to date EPC certificate with at least an E rating.
-However, the government is already talking about increasing this minimum energy efficiency standard.
+However, the government is already planning to increase this minimum energy efficiency standard further.

 This legislation will impact the majority of landlords as approximately 59% of the private rental sector have an EPC lower than a band C at this time.
 The energy efficiency upgrades will likely be immensely costly and involve things like installing new boilers, increasing insulation, or even installing solar panels.